Jeunese/jeunese.github.io/docs/voice-and-tone.md

 |Focus on what the user can do, rather than the state of the system.| "If you get no output, investigate the input" rather than "If you get no output, there is a serious issue with the input."|
 |Use more verbs and fewer nouns. | "If you decide to..." instead of "If you make a decision to..."; "The system analysed..." instead of "The system conducted an analysis of..." |

-## Formality, professionalism, and user-friendliness

-For both documentation and in-product content, information developers must strike a balance between user-friendliness and professionalism.

-Professional isn't the same as formal.
-You can write clearly and simply, and thus write less formally, without losing the credibility needed for technical documentation and in-product guidance.
-The aim is to be neutral and objective, whilst also being accessible and friendly.

-Scientific and academic papers typically use third person and tend to avoid contractions, making them formal and impersonal.
-In product documentation and UX writing, it's more important to avoid fatigue and frustration; we want the text to be as direct and understandable as possible for helping the reader get the job done.
-We thus aim to write in plain English, short sentences, and a conversational style, whilst also maintaining a level of professionalism and authority.

-> **Note:**
->
-> Formality in writing is a spectrum.
-While everyday contractions are encouraged because they're easier to read, avoid less common or colloquial contractions, such as "that'd" instead of "that would", or "mightn't" instead of "might not".